HajDragon/ATOM-GPT/README.md

 ```

 See [backend/README.md](backend/README.md) for detailed backend documentation.

+## Architecture & Visualization

+For a comprehensive understanding of the ATOM-GPT architecture and workflow:

+- **📊 [ATOM GPT Flowchart](backend/visualization/ATOM%20GPT%20FLOWCHART%20.pdf)** - Hand drawn representation of the training pipeline and model architecture
+- **🔄 [Hybrid Flowchart](backend/visualization/Hybrid_flowchart.html)** - Interactive flowchart showing the complete data processing and training workflow

 Because the code is optimized for metal lyrics generation, it is very easy to hack to your needs, train new models from scratch, or finetune pretrained checkpoints for different metal genres and styles.